electerious/basicContext/readme.md

 # basicContext

-Easy-to-use context-menu for your website or webapp.
+Easy-to-use context-menu for your website or web-app.

 ![Context Screenshot](http://l.electerious.com/uploads/big/9f182a325203b158e59ad48aaebb13a2.png)